-Try this: What’s key is to speak to your partner honestly.
-Help them understand why you’re less involved in the relationship at certain times.
+Unfortunately, your partner may not understand how tired you are and might think you are avoiding intimacy when all you want is to sleep.
+Make time to speak to your partner and explain why you seem less involved in the relationship at certain times.
 Don’t assume they know, even if you’ve been with them a long time.
 If there are days when you feel less tired, try to make the most of them – whether that means having a special meal together or making time for sex.

-You could also try coming up with a list of simple things you can do together to help you feel closer when you’re very tired – such as cuddling up and watching your favourite box set in the evening.
+You could also try suggesting simple things you can do together to help you feel closer when you’re very tired – such as cuddling up and watching your favourite box set in the evening.
 These little things can help you feel intimate even when you don’t have the energy for anything else.

 You might sometimes worry that you’re being a burden on your partner, particularly if they care for you full-time or part-time.
 Lots of people with long-term health conditions have this concern.
-It can be especially difficult if your partner is doing a lot for you and you can see they’re very tired and stressed.
+It can be especially difficult if your partner is doing a lot for you and you can see they’re very tired or stressed.
+It can feel they are more your carer than a spouse or a partner.
 There may even be times you think they would be better off with someone else.

-Try this: Talk to your partner about your worries – it’s likely they will reassure you that they don’t see your relationship in that way.
+Talk to your partner about your worries – they will probably reassure you that they don’t see your relationship in that way.
 Encourage them to speak to you honestly about their feelings.
 You may be able to find some ways, between you, to ease the strain on your partner.
 For example, are there are other people around who can take on some of the jobs your partner does, such as driving you to appointments?

 If you’re finding it really difficult to cope with guilt or find ways to ease the pressure on your relationship, it may help to get some counselling to help you find some solutions.

-Try this: Write a list of the things you do like about the way you look.
+To help with these thoughts try making a list of the things you like about the way you look.
 Ask your partner or a friend to help you come up with ideas.
 When you’re feeling down, look back at your list.

 If you have ongoing body image concerns and they’re impacting your mood and relationship, don’t put up with them – speak to your healthcare professional.
 They may be able to refer you to a counsellor or psychologist for talking therapy to help you get your worries into perspective and develop more positive feelings about the way you look.